sphamba/smear-cursor.nvim/README.md

 ## Fixes

-- [ ] Smear outside buffer (further than the last line)
-  - [ ] Transition to a buffer with less lines than the current cursor row
-- [ ] Drawing smear through wrapped lines
 - [ ] Wrong background color over non-normal text
 - [ ] Smears appear on duplicated buffer (only with extmarks)
 - [ ] Fold open and close not registering as a cursor movement
 - [ ] Regular cursor still visible and moves instantly
+- [ ] Wrong smear placement in nerdtree (due to extmarks?)
+- [ ] Occasional flickering when using floating windows